-Composer Don Staunton sent us a recording, 37 seconds long, interested in creating an orchestral arrangement, an expansion of his recording.
+Composer Don Staunton sent us a recording, 37 seconds long, interested in creating an orchestral arrangementrefers to the structure and order of musical elements in a composition, such as melody, harmony, rhythm, and instrumentation., an expansion of his recording.

 He sent us this:

-Step one was transcription.
+Step one was transcriptionThe process of notating a piece of music as it is performed, either by ear or from a recording..
 Impressionistic in style, it’s reminiscent of Ravel or Debussy, with voices moving independently and resolving at different times.

 In order to expand this, we did a melodic analysis identifying the various themes for extraction and development, using conventional compositional devices.